The Academy of Medical Royal Colleges (“Academy”, “we”, “our” and “us”) is a registered charity in England and Wales (1056565).

 We may make changes to this statement from time to time.
 If we change our Privacy Notice we will post the changes on this page.
 The amended notices will apply from the date it is posted on our site and will govern the way in which we collect and use personal information from the date of the change.

-This statement was last updated in July 2020.
+This Privacy notice was last updated in February 2024.